JaiirAm/WazuhMetricsFetcher/README.md

 2. Wazuh environment (Central components + agents) up and running.
 3. Wazuh API endpoints, Ports and credentials to interact with APIs.
 4. PushGateway exporter - to push the extracted metrics from this script
+5. Prometheus server running to check the wazuh metrics availability

 ## Prep & Usage